-Various data protection methodologies (anonymization or strong pseudonymization) have been used by Sponsors to safeguard privacy and comply with relevant laws and regulations.
-However, certain variations in approach can render the resulting data difficult and time-consuming to use and, in some cases, greatly reduce data utility, especially in the context of cross-study analysis.
+Various data protection methodologies (anonymization or strong pseudonymization) have been used by sponsors to safeguard privacy and comply with relevant laws and regulations.
+However, certain variations in approach can render the resulting data difficult and time-consuming to re-use and, in some cases, greatly reduce data utility, especially in the context of cross-study analysis.
 The issue can be further compounded by a lack of transparency in describing the specific privacy safeguards that have been applied, making it difficult to determine whether the data are fit for an intended secondary purpose.

 The vision for the Privacy Methodology for Data Sharing is to greatly improve transparency and reduce the variability in the methodology applied by companies to protect personal data in ways that facilitate secondary reuse of data.
 This proposed model approach would reduce the complexity associated with using the data within the DataCelerate modules and better facilitate cross-study analysis.